dsciitpatna/Shabd/README.md

 $ git clone https://github.com/dsciitpatna/Shabd.git
 ```
 Then open in Android Studio.
+### Branch Policy
+We have the following branches:
+* **master**
+The master branch contains all the stable and bug-free working code.
+The development branch once complete will be merged with this branch.

+* **development**
+All the contributions should be pushed to this branch.
+If you're making a contribution,
+you are supposed to make a pull request to development.
+It is advisable to clone only the development branch using the following command:

+    `git clone -b <branch> <remote_repo>`

 #### Rules for contribution
 * Raise an issue before making PR.
 * Make all the PR's in development branch.